flashbots/sync-proxy/README.md

 ./sync-proxy -builders="localhost:8551,localhost:8552"
 ```

-This can also be used with nginx, with requests proxied to a local execution client and mirrored to multiple sync proxies:
+This can also be used with nginx, with requests proxied from the beacon node to a local execution client and mirrored to multiple sync proxies:

 ![nginx setup overview](docs/nginx-setup.png)